Fonolo/fonolo-python/README.md

 ## Release History

+### v1.0.1
+* Added support for the pending call-backs view (/pending endpoint)
+* Fixed a bug in the /calls endpoint when passing URL arguments.

 ### v1.0.0
 * Added support for the realtime and scheduled call-backs view.
 * Added support for the timezones endpoint.